Covenant College: Carter Hall

 Carter Hall is the signature building on campus.
 It was originally named The Lookout Mountain Hotel and was built in 1928 by the Dinkler Hotel Corporation and run by Paul Carter, for whom the building is now named.
 It has been rumored, although not confirmed, that Elizabeth Taylor and Eddie Fisher spent their honeymoon there.
 It was popularly known as the "Castle in the Clouds."
 However, since it was completed less than a year before the Great Depression, the hotel soon went bankrupt.
 It opened and closed several times prior to 1960, when it shut down for the last time.
 Bill Brock, the grandfather of the college's fourth president, Frank Brock, served on the original board of the hotel.

 Both the exterior and interior of Carter Hall are Austro-Bavarian Gothic revival in style.
 The building has had two towers in its history.
 The first tower was similar in design to the Frauenkirche (Cathedral of Our Lady) in Munich.
 Poor maintenance before acquisition by the college required it to be rebuilt.
 The new tower, though considerably simpler in style, maintains the architectural style of the original tower.
+Every year, the incoming freshman class will sign their name and graduation year on the walls of the tower.

 Covenant College bought the building in 1964, upon relocating to Lookout Mountain.
 During the first few years of Covenant's operation on the mountain, all the functions of the college were contained within Carter Hall.
 At that time, it housed the chapel, the library, the classrooms, the professors' offices, dorm rooms, the dining hall, and administrative offices.
-Today, it has all of these except the library and chapel, as well as a snack bar, the campus bookstore, and the mailroom.
+Today, it has all of these except the library and chapel, as well as a cafe called "The Blink", the campus bookstore, and the mailroom.

-The current halls of Carter are Summit and Borderlands (men's); 4th North, Central, and South (women's); 3rd North, Central, and South (women's); 2nd North, Central, and South (men's).

 From 2015 to 2017, Carter underwent significant renovations.
 They included improving the stucco, fixing insulation and moisture issues, and renovating the tower.